python-streamz/streamz/docs/source/collections.rst

 1.  ``streamz.batch``: supports streams of lists of Python objects like tuples or dictionaries
-2.  ``streamz.dataframe``: supports streams of Pandas dataframes or Pandas series
+2.  ``streamz.dataframe``: supports streams of Pandas/cudf dataframes or Pandas/cudf series.
+    cudf support is in beta phase and has limited functionality as of cudf version ``0.8``

 These high-level APIs help us handle common situations in data processing.
 They help us implement complex algorithms and also improve efficiency.